TaniaZeidan/NutriTrackAI/README.md

 # NutriTrackAI

-NutriTrackAI is a multi-page Streamlit application for logging meals, tracking macros, planning weekly menus, exporting grocery lists, and getting guided cooking help.
+NutriTrackAI is a multi-page Streamlit application for logging meals, tracking macros, planning weekly menus, and getting guided cooking help.
 The project pairs local tooling (SQLite, FAISS, nutrition reference data) with LangChain/Gemini integrations so it runs offline by default but can call Gemini when a Google API key is available.

 ## Feature Highlights
 - **Food logging & macro tracking** - Log gram-based foods from a curated reference, extend the dataset when items are missing, and view totals and trends backed by SQLite (`data/processed/nutritrackai.db`).
-- **Weekly planning & grocery export** - Generate macro-aware plans either manually or by chatting with the NutriTrack agent, then summarize them in the UI and turn them into categorized grocery CSVs.
+- **Weekly planning** - Generate macro-aware plans either manually or by chatting with the NutriTrack agent, then summarize them in the UI.
 - **Grounded cooking assistant** - Conversationally request recipes; the app retrieves relevant documents from the FAISS index (built from `recipes_sample.csv` plus `healthy_meal_plans.csv`) and asks Gemini for a grounded, macro-aware response.
-- **Conversation & agent layer** - `src/agent` wires LangChain tools and optional Gemini models so you can orchestrate the calorie tracker, planner, grocery list, and cooking helpers through a single agent facade.
+- **Conversation & agent layer** - `src/agent` wires LangChain tools and optional Gemini models so you can orchestrate the calorie tracker, planner, and cooking helpers through a single agent facade.
 - **All-local datasets** - Recipes and nutrition references live under `data/raw`, while FAISS artifacts and the SQLite database remain in `data/processed`.

 ## Repository Layout